Kottackal-ET-Practice/metacoin-transfer/README.md

 # Metacoin Transfer

-A small program using truffle framework to transfer metacoin.
+The sample truffle program to transfer metacoin.

 Start the ethereum testrpc